webix-hub/docs/data/api/refs/ui.chart.md

 - api/link/ui.chart_borderless_config.md - used to hide the component borders
 - api/ui.chart_cant_config.md - defines the slope angle of 3D pie
 - api/ui.chart_color_config.md - defines items colors
-- api/link/ui.chart_container_config.md - an html container (or its id) where the component needs initializing
+- api/link/ui.chart_container_config.md - an HTML container (or its id) where the component should be initialized
 - api/link/ui.chart_css_config.md - the name of a css class that will be applied to the view container
 - api/link/ui.chart_data_config.md - JavaScript array containing data for the component
 - api/link/ui.chart_datathrottle_config.md - sets the polling interval (the time period between the completion of a network request and the next request for data)